openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 a maze which only a few specialists can guide you through.
 An expert in this field, the sociologist Münch (2009 p.
 8) writes:

-*“Staged competitions devour extensive stuff and resources for coordination, for application processes, for evaluation and implementation which eat into actual research work, so that exactly the very best researchers are falling into a newly created control machine and run the risk of drowning in its depths.”*
+> Staged competitions devour extensive stuff and resources for coordination, for application processes, for evaluation and implementation which eat into actual research work, so that exactly the very best researchers are falling into a newly created control machine and run the risk of drowning in its depths.

 The actual research today rests largely on the shoulders of assistants and graduate students whose low hourly compensations still allow them to